From 1 July 2017 the Building (Earthquake-prone Buildings) Amendment Act 2016 took effect.

 We have started to identify potentially earthquake-prone buildings within priority areas and on strategic routes.
 To do this, we have split the city centre into blocks, numbering them 1 to 23.
 We plan to assess the buildings within this grid block-by-block, a process which will take two or three years.

 After we assess an individual building, we will send the building owner a letter, which will either :

 When we receive the engineering report, we will decide whether the building is earthquake prone.
-If it is, we will write again to the owner, advising what they have to do and the time frame for work to be undertaken or have the building demolished.
+If it is, we will write again to the owner, advising what they have to do and the time frame for work to be undertaken or, as a last resort, demolish the building.

 We will also provide the owner with an earthquake-prone notice, which is required to be displayed in a prominent position on the building.

 A Government department will produce a national public register of buildings that have earthquake-prone notices placed on them, using information provided by local councils.
 When the building owner strengthens or demolishes their earthquake-prone building, the public register will be updated.